- Questions About Worldwide Church of God (now known as Grace Communion International)

 What can you tell me about Gerald Flurry and PCG?

-Mike’s Enlightenment Page (many articles & testimonies)
+Mike’s Page (many expose` articles & testimonies)

 “Government of God” are words which are intended to connect with the group’s leader and its headquarters, which members are to unquestionably obey in all matters and at all times.
 Those who don’t are said to have “a government problem.”
 This total obedience opens the member up to the mind control abuse of the system.

-While the leader of the group will state that members are not “forced to obey,” but “choose to obey God’s government,” their minds are, in fact being influenced and programmed through fear to submit
+While the leader of the group will state that members are not “forced to obey,” but “choose to obey God’s government,” their minds are, in fact being influenced and programmed through fear to submit to the “authority.”
+This teaching has led to many abuses of those under the one in authority.

 Members in PCG (as in all high demand groups) believe that to question Gerald Flurry is the same as questioning God.
 They believe they are building more and more of the “character of God,” when, in reality, they are only becoming more submissive to the government of the organization.